oracle-livelabs/common/gitlab-workshop/oke/oke.md

   ![Container Engine for Kubernetes](images/oke1.png)

-2. Select the **Compartment** and the **Kubernetes version** from the drop down menu.
+2. Select the **Compartment** and the **Kubernetes version** from the drop-down menu.

   ![Container Engine for Kubernetes](images/oke2.png)

-3. Under the Network Type selection, specify the **Flannel overlay**.
+3. Under the **Network type** selection, specify the **Flannel overlay**.
 Specify the VCN name, and the Public Subnet for *Kubernetes Service LB Subnet* and *Kubernetes API endpoint Subnet*.
 Make sure to assign a Public IP address to the API endpoint.

     ![Container Engine for Kubernetes](images/oke3.png)